Trolleybuses in Walsall: History

 In 1947, the trolley booms on existing vehicles were modified, with the trolley wheels being replaced by carbon-insert trolley heads.
 Another ten Sunbeams were purchased in 1950, enabling some of the early pre-war vehicles to be withdrawn.
-The employment of a new General Manager, R Edgley Cox, in 1952 was the start of a new phase for the network, as he had his mind set on upgrading and extending the system.
+The employment of a new general manager, R. Edgley Cox, in 1952 was the start of a new phase for the network, as he had his mind set on upgrading and extending the system.
 An experimental three-axle Sunbeam S7 was acquired in 1953, with a rear entrance, a central exit, electrically operated doors and a desk at which the conductor sat, collecting the fares as passengers boarded.
 This was not liked by the crews, and it was later altered, losing its central exit and the conductor's desk.
 The next batch of new vehicles were 15 Sunbeam F4As obtained in 1954-1955.
 These were 30 ft long, and were the first vehicles of this length to be built with only two axles for use in Britain.
-When the first of these entered service, the legislation had not been changed to allow them to operated, and a special dispensation had to be obtained from the Ministry of Transport.
+When the first of these entered service, the legislation had not been changed to allow them to operate, and a special dispensation had to be obtained from the Ministry of Transport.
 New vehicle purchases came to an end when another seven Sunbeams were obtained in 1956.

 In the early 1930s, the country had been hit by depression, resulting in large scale unemployment, which had been relieved by the Government assisting in the construction of new council housing estates.
 Walsall had benefitted in this way, and had provided new or extended bus services to the estates, but realised that a proper bus station was required.
 The Blue Coat School had recently constructed a new school building in Springhill Road, leaving their former site on St Paul's Road vacant, and this was chosen as the site for the central Bus Station.
 It included new offices for the Corporation Transport department, and although it was not officially opened until 23 September 1937, buses had been using it for over two years by that time.
 However, there was no access for trolleybuses, until in 1950 some housing on lower Stafford Street were demolished, allowing the trolleybuses to run along St Paul's Street, use a turning circle opposite St Paul's Church, and run into one of the bays in the bus station.
 Walsall was one of a very small number of towns where trolleybuses departed from a bus station.